 There is a rule when running multiple programs: You can work in only one app at a time.
 If you think of open app windows like objects on your desk, the object you are currently using would be the active object and would, most likely, be on top of the other objects.

 Windows places the active app window in front (on top) of the inactive windows.
-The app button on the taskbar is brighter.
+The button will be brighter and will have a lighter background behind it and a long, blue bar under it.